-The Department of Justice and Equality works to advance community and national security, promote justice and equality and safeguard human rights, to achieve our vision of a safe, fair and inclusive Ireland.
+The Department of Justice works to advance community and national security, promote justice and equality and safeguard human rights, to achieve our vision of a safe, fair and inclusive Ireland.

-In addition, the Immigration Service Delivery function located in the Civil Justice & Equality pillar manages the delivery of immigration and international protection services for the Department and the State.
+In addition, the Immigration Service Delivery function located in the Civil Justice pillar manages the delivery of immigration and international protection services for the Department and the State.

 Supporting the work of both pillars are the enabling functions of Transparency, Corporate, and European Affairs.
 A range of other responsibilities are also exercised on behalf of the Department by agencies operating on either a statutory or an administrative basis.

-Full details of our strategy and business plans can be found in the Department of Justice and Equality Strategy Statement 2016-2019 and in our Department of Justice and Equality One Plan 2017.
+Full details of our strategy and business plans can be found in the Department of Justice Strategy Statement 2021 - 2023 and in our Department of Justice Action Plan 2021.

 The Role of the Secretary General

-Aidan O’Driscoll is our Secretary General.
+Oonagh McPhillips is our Secretary General.
 The Secretary General is the senior civil servant and non-political head of the Department.
-His job is day-to-day management and non-political strategic planning and direction.
+Her job is day-to-day management and non-political strategic planning and direction.

 The Secretary General is the Accounting Officer.
-He is responsible for safeguarding the funds under the control of the Department and for ensuring economy and efficiency in the running of the Department.
+She is responsible for safeguarding the funds under the control of the Department and for ensuring economy and efficiency in the running of the Department.

 Quality Customer Service